Tipón near Cusco: Terraces, Waterways, and Inca Engineering

 Tickets, Prices, and Combinations

-Tipón is included in the Boleto Turístico del Cusco.
-According to COSITUC, Tipón is part of Circuito II, which covers sites in the historic center and the South Valley.
-If you only want to visit the South Valley and city sites, you usually use the partial ticket Circuito II.
-If you plan several Cusco circuits, take the Integral ticket.
+Tipón is part of the Boleto Turístico del Cusco.
+According to COSITUC, Tipón is part of Circuito II, which includes sites in the historic center and the Southern Valley.
+If you only want to visit the Southern Valley and city sites, you typically use the partial ticket for Circuito II.
+If you plan multiple Cusco circuits, take the integral ticket.

 | Topic | Planning Value | Note |